https://www.gotocourt.com.au/legal-news/area-of-law/civil-law/feed/

 • the Occupational Division.

-To commence proceedings in NCAT you will need to file the appropriate application form, setting out the orders that you are seeking, the reasons why those orders should be made, and an outline of the dispute.
+To commence proceedings in NCAT you will need to file the appropriate application form, and include the orders that you are seeking, the reasons why you want those orders made, and an outline of the dispute.

-The type of orders that NCAT can make are listed on the application forms and are relevant to that particular matter.
+The type of orders that NCAT can make are on the application form, and are relevant to that particular matter.
 For matters relating to Home Building and Strata and Community Scheme disputes, the parties must participate in dispute resolution prior to lodging an Application with NCAT.
 All other matters are listed for conciliation after the application has been filed.
-If conciliation is successful, then consent orders will be made; otherwise, the matter will be set down for hearing.
+If conciliation is successful, then consent orders will be made; otherwise the matter will be set down for hearing.

-If the order involves a party being awarded money, the party will need to enforce the order through the courts.
-This is done by obtaining a certified copy of the order and filing it in the court with the appropriate jurisdiction.
+If the order relates to being awarded money, you will need to enforce the order through the Courts.
+This is done by obtaining a certified copy of the order and filing it in the Court with the appropriate jurisdiction.

 NSW Civil Court System